“I’m not a great programmer, I’m just a good programmer with great habits.”

 Is it just me or are these posts getting shorter?!

 This week was by far the most difficult week thus far.
 I'd never used Redux, so there was no head-start to speak of.
-I struggled like you wouldn't believe.
+I struggled quite a lot.
 And yet I felt all the better when everything finally clicked.
+Perhaps it was the universe telling me I shouldn't get cocky. ¯\_(ツ)_/¯

 Next week is build week.
 Normally, every Lambda student gets assigned to a team with members from different programs and cohorts.
 However, since we're the first (and currently only) EU cohort, there's no such option for us.
 However, some of the EU students have decided to work with the US-based students, differing timezones be damned.